 Table of Contents

-While they were discovered almost 200 years ago, the Filled Dragon only recently became a popular commodity in the reptile trade.
-So thanks to a certain blockbuster dinosaur movie (take a guess which one), these lizards are in high demand!
+While they were discovered almost 200 years ago, the frilled dragon only recently became a hot commodity in the reptile trade.
+So thanks to a certain blockbuster dinosaur movie (take a guess which one), these popular pet lizards are in high demand!

-Despite their reputation in popular media, Frilled Dragons can be quite docile.
+Despite their reputation in popular media, frilled dragonns can be quite docile.
 They develop strong bonds with owners, making them a joy to raise in captivity.

 Average Frilled Dragon Size